estesp/flightassist/README.md

  - `TRIPIT_API_KEY` : API key assigned by TripIt
  - `TRIPIT_API_SECRET` : API secret assigned by TripIt

-With these variables and service bindings you should be able to run the **flightassist** application successfully as a Cloud Foundry hosted application.
+With these variables plus the two service bindings you should be able to run the **flightassist** application successfully as a Cloud Foundry hosted application.

 For development/test purposes you may wish to use the `dot-env` file provided in the root of the repository to configure several additional variables to be able to run **flightassist** as a local standalone Node.js application.

-Once you have set up the values required in `dot-env` you can simply source it into your environment and start the application with `node ./flightassist.js`.
+The easiest way to run locally is to copy the `dot-env` file to a file named `.env`, populate it with the required parameters and credentials and then use the included `Makefile` to build the `localdeploy` target.

+This will validate your npm cache in `node_modules`, source the `.env` file, and then run `node ./flightassist.js` on your behalf.
+This will, of course, require a valid Node.js installation already included in your `$PATH`.

 ## Application design/layout